 Responding to disruptive behavior:

-- If the student’s behavior is irritating, but not particularly disruptive, consider talking with the student privately after class.
+- If the student’s behavior is irritating, but not particularly disruptive, the faculty member should consider talking with the student privately after class.

-- If it is necessary to deal with a student’s behavior during class, you should calmly but firmly inform the student that the behavior is disruptive and ask that it be stopped.
-Example: “your use of your cell phone is bothering me and disrupting the class.
+- If it is necessary to deal with a student’s behavior during class, the faculty member should calmly but firmly inform the student that the behavior is disruptive and ask that it be stopped.
+Example: “Your use of your cell phone is bothering me and disrupting the class.
 Please end your conversation now and refrain from in-class phone calls in the future.”

-- If the disruptive behavior continues during either the present or some future class, warn the student (perhaps in private) that such behavior may result in student disciplinary action.
+- If the disruptive behavior continues during either the present or some future class, the faculty member should warn the student (perhaps in private) that such behavior may result in student conduct action.
 Example: “I’ve already warned you about talking when I am speaking to the class.
-If you disrupt the class again in this manner, you will be referred to the Academic Deans Office for disciplinary action.”
+If you disrupt the class again in this manner, you will be referred to the Academic Dean’s Office for student conduct action.”

-- If the student refuses to leave the classroom after being instructed to do so, s/he should be informed that this refusal is a separate instance of disruptive behavior subject to additional disciplinary action.
+- If the student refuses to leave the classroom after being instructed to do so, they should be informed that this refusal is a separate instance of disruptive behavior subject to additional student conduct action.

 - If the student continues to refuse to leave the classroom, the instructor may choose to adjourn class for the day or call security and have the student removed.

 - If the faculty member suspects that the disruptive behavior indicates distress of some kind (see the addendum), it is appropriate either to encourage the student to seek assistance via the University Counseling Center or to contact the Associate Academic Vice President to encourage that an Assessment Team be convened.

 - Faculty members are encouraged to keep a log of the date, time, and nature of all incidents of disruptive behavior and any meetings they have with the student.
 They should document incidents and meetings immediately, while specifics and details are still fresh in their memory.